What Do Notified Bodies Want?

 CDG can help

-Clinical Device Group is poised and ready to help you with writing your reports.
-We have medical writers, information specialists, experienced statisticians, access to Embase, a written procedure, a standard template, and a proven process.
-CE Reports written by our specialists have been reviewed by at least three different Notified Bodies and all have been accepted.
+Clinical Device Group is poised and ready to help you with writing your evaluations.
+We have medical writers, information specialists, experienced statisticians, a written procedure, a standard template, and a proven process.
+Clinical evaluations written by our specialists have been reviewed by at least three different Notified Bodies and all have been accepted.
 We work collaboratively with a point-person on your side so that you are involved in the process every step of the way.